foughtthelaw/kbar_snippets/README.md

 ## [Reveal Project In Finder](https://github.com/foughtthelaw/kbar_snippets/blob/main/RevealProjectInFinder.js)

 Does what it says on the tin.
-Opens the system file browser to the folder that contains the currently open project file.
+Opens the system file browser to the folder that contains the currently open project file and selects said file.

 ## [Isolate Comps](https://github.com/foughtthelaw/kbar_snippets/blob/main/IsolateComps.js)